freeCodeCamp/guide/pages/docs/javascript/create-decimal-numbers-with-javascript/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Create Decimal Numbers with JavaScript"
+title: "Create Decimal Numbers with JavaScript"
+parent: "javascript"
 ---

 JavaScript number variables can have decimals.